 Analysis

-The CNN loses 47% more accuracy than the CapsNet under the same rotational perturbation.
+The CNN loses 47% more accuracy than the CapsNet under the same perturbation.

-Why CapsNets Are More Robust: The capsule representation encodes pose in the vector orientation.
+Why?
+Capsule vectors encode pose in their orientation.
 When an input digit rotates:

-- The primary capsule vectors change orientation (representing the new pose).
+- Primary capsule vectors change orientation to represent the new pose.

-- The routing algorithm still finds agreement -- rotated parts still agree on a rotated whole.
+- Routing still finds agreement -- rotated parts still agree on a rotated whole.

-- The digit capsule vector rotates correspondingly, but its length (classification confidence) remains relatively stable.
+- The digit capsule vector rotates correspondingly, but its length (classification confidence) stays relatively stable.

-In contrast, the CNN's max-pooled features are designed to be invariant to small translations, but rotations shift features across spatial locations in ways that pooling cannot absorb.
+The CNN's max-pooled features handle small translations, but rotations shift features across spatial locations in ways pooling can't absorb.

 The Cost of Capsules